 Life with a Congenital Heart Defect

-It amazes me that even though 1 in 100 children have CHD, making it the most common birth defect, the awareness isn't as high as some other childhood health issues.
 It is also amazing to me that when babies are born, most hospitals do not even screen for this defect.
-Sometimes the baby is sent home, unknowingly having a heart defect and by the time the parent realizes something is wrong, it is too late and the baby dies.
+Sometimes the baby is sent home, unknowingly having a heart defect and by the time the parent realizes something is wrong, it is too late, and the baby dies.
 This is tragic considering that the deaths of these babies could have been prevented by running a few simple tests.

 I consider myself to be very blessed in these regards because even though my heart defect (Double Outlet Right Ventricle) was not detected until I was about six months old, I still survived.

 DORV is a complex condition in which the two main arteries of the heart (the pulmonary and the aorta) are both attached to the right ventricle.
-I think it is the aorta that was supposed be attached to my left ventricle instead of my right.
+The aorta was supposed be attached to my left ventricle instead of my right.
 So basically, I had a single functioning ventricle and due to this, I eventually became cyanotic because I wasn't receiving enough oxygen.
-Shortly after being diagnosed with a heart defect by a pediatric cardiologist, my parents took me to Minneapolis for my first heart surgery.
-I had my second surgery when I was four years old and my third when I was ten.

 Now, however doctors are finding out differently.
-As people my age have gone from childhood to adulthood, they are realizing that though their health may have improved for a while, they usually have to go through some sort of surgical revision so that their hearts can now accommodate their bigger bodies.
+As people my age have gone from childhood to adulthood, they are realizing that though their health may have improved for a while, they usually have to go through some sort of surgical revision so that their hearts can accommodate their bigger bodies.
 And the scary thing is that most adults who were born with CHD do not know this and are living their lives believing they are totally cured.

 As a child, even though my health improved so much, I continued to see a pediatric cardiologist at least once a year.
 And even as an adult, I continued to see a pediatric cardiologist even though I was not a child anymore.
 But these pediatric cardiologists had no experience in dealing with adults with CHD.
-My sophomore year before college I did go to my annual pediatric cardiology appointment and was told everything looked great.
+My sophomore year before college I went to my annual pediatric cardiology appointment and was told everything looked great.
 But then just one month later I began having symptoms of congestive heart failure.

 Me after my last pacemaker battery change at Mayo Clinic

 I know I am partially to blame for this as I was not taking very good care of myself.
 I was in a stage of rebellion, drinking and partying.
-Part of me though believed it wasn't going to affect my heart because I had been told by cardiologists that my heart was fixed and that I would not need another surgery.
+Part of me believed it wasn't going to affect my heart because I had been told by cardiologists that my heart was fixed and that I would not need another surgery.

-Thankfully, there are those cardiologists who have recognized the need for adults with CHD to be treated differently than when they are a child.
-This is why many pediatric cardiologists have gone on to specialize in adults with CHD.
 It is now recommended that adults with CHD see only these specialized types of cardiologists instead of continuing to see their pediatric cardiologist or a regular cardiologist.
 And by the way, a regular cardiologist deals mainly with adults who have heart disease and have no experience whatsoever in dealing with CHD.
 Heart disease is not the same as a congenital heart defect.

 Through living a life with a congenital heart defect, I can honestly say that I know God has had my life in His hands since the day I was born.
 He kept me here through all of my surgeries and all of my rebellion and even allowed me to have a beautiful and amazing daughter.
 I am so thankful for all He has done in my life.
-Medically, doctors don't really know the life expectancy of those with a single-functioning ventricle like mine.
-Thankfully, my trust is not in them, it is in the Lord and I know He will keep me here for as long as He needs to so that what he started in me will be complete!

 St Mary's Hospital at Mayo Clinic which is where I had my fourth open heart